rodmjay/ResumePro/README.md

 - Developed a comprehensive DevOps strategy to ensure compliance with international regulations.

 #### Project: Family Entertainment Center Platform
+Party Center Software is the number 1 online booking and facility management tool for the family entertainment industry.
 - Oversaw and managed the complete backend development process.
 - Integrated with multiple bowling and card-reading systems to enhance overall system functionality.
 - Developed a fully-featured order and scheduling system.